rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 History: These fonts each have vastly different histories, but it's easy to tell how they were inspired.
 Formal script and caligraphic fonts came first.

-Usage: I would not recommend any of these fonts for body copy, but if you really wanted to, you'd have to chose a script that's (somehow) highly readable and uniform.
+Usage: Scripts are not suitable for body copy.
 Formal scripts can make nice headings for the right job (maybe a beauty product or a wedding invitation), but I would refrain from using other scripts or caligraphic fonts for anything except watermarks and little designs on packages, etc.

 **A Note on Fontface Usage Regarding Classifications and Proportions**